Kaikōkiri Hinengaro - Mental Health & Addictions Team Leader

 Ko wai koe | About you

-• Experience applying Māori models of mental health and addiction care
+• Clinical knowledge of mental health conditions and interventions

-• Proven leadership in team development and kaupapa aligned- practice
+• Proven leadership and team development skills

-Ngā hua o tēnei mahi | What We Offer
+Ngā hua o tēnei mahi | What we offer

-• Ongoing cultural and professional development
+• Ongoing professional development

 Me pēhea te tono | How to apply